 Dutch designer Ruben der Kinderen uses ordinary materials to make extraordinary functional art pieces.
 He starts with a plastic (PET) tube which he briefly warms and softens in a toaster oven.
 He then attaches a bicycle pump and fits the bottom of the tube into a base that will hold the finished vase.

-The next step in the process is really fascinating to watch.
+The next step in the faux blown glass process is really fascinating to watch.
 His DIY home-brewed contraption holds the base steady as der Kinderen pumps air into the plastic tube.
 The plastic expands and takes shape in a way similar to that of blown glass.
+There’s a lamp kit in addition to the vase kit, and it might look even cooler:

 When finished, these DIY vases look nearly as elegant as any designer glass vase.
 Der Kinderen was inspired to create the vases by the fact that most of us are unfamiliar with the manufacturing processes that go into making the objects we use every day.
 This project gives valuable insight into how a product comes to be a product.
 The unique vases can be purchased on Etsy.